 The purpose of these factors is to ensure that users are able to find exactly what they are looking for when searching on Google.

-There has always been a lot of competition to show up on the first page of Google, this means showing in the first 10 results.
+There has always been a lot of competition to show up on the first page, this means showing in the first 10 results.

-The more content you produce the bigger your presence is online, we, of course, mean valuable content, because, without quality, quantity means nothing on the internet.
+The more content you produce the bigger your presence is online.
+This includes valuable content because, without quality, quantity means nothing on the internet.

-Content Marketing has become such an important part of your business’s marketing plan that without it there is no SEO and without SEO there is no content marketing, so it’s important to marry those both together well.
+Content Marketing has become such an important part of your business’s marketing plan that without it there is no SEO, so it’s important to marry those both together well.

 After emails and search engines, social networks became the next big thing on the Internet.

-Unlike Social Networks, emails have been around since the beginning and has always been a strong marketing strategy in most business marketing plans.
+Unlike Social Networks, emails have been around since the beginning.
+And have always been a strong marketing strategy in most business marketing plans.

 However, some things have evolved…

-For example, you have to remember that most users will now pick their emails up on their smartphones, so you’ve got to make sure the Subject Line is clear to read on the device and that the first sentence of the body of the email is also eye catching and intriguing.
+For example, you have to remember that most users will now pick their emails up on their smartphones, so you’ve got to make sure the Subject Line is clear to read and that the first sentence in the body of the email is also eye catching and intriguing.

 All this is probably why outbound to inbound has been the biggest evolution of marketing so far.